-3. Protect and honor the rights of first nations, indigenous and native people
+2. Protect and honor the rights of first nations, indigenous and native people.

-- Protect the rights of indigenous people to their lands and resources, the free exercise of their culture and religion, sovereignty for first nations, and secure their human rights, Constitutional guarantees and treaty protections. - Direct adequate federal resources towards Indian Health Services and tribal schools, as well as towards indigenous and tribal housing, water, sanitation, utilities, cultural and other needs. - With the meaningful engagement of the impacted communities, cease all mining and extraction on indigenous and native lands. - Establish a pre-requisite that assesses harms to the free expression of the right to religion for any federally authorized projects on native land.
+- Protect the rights of indigenous people to their lands and resources, the free exercise of their culture and religion, sovereignty for first nations and secure their human rights, Constitutional guarantees and treaty protections. - Direct adequate federal resources towards Indian Health Services and tribal schools, as well as towards indigenous and tribal housing, water, sanitation, utilities, cultural and other needs. - With the meaningful engagement of impacted communities, cease all mining and extraction on indigenous and native lands. - Establish a pre-requisite that assesses harms to the free expression of the right to religion for any federally authorized projects on native land.

-4. End police violence and mass incarceration.
-Establish a National Truth Commission on these injustices.
+3. End police brutality and mass incarceration.
+Redirect resources towards impacted communities.
+Establish a National Truth Commission.

-- Demilitarize the police: end the 1033 program that sends military equipment to local law enforcement, end all military training for law enforcement; ban the use of force as a punitive measure or means of retaliation. - Hold police, law enforcement and local governments accountable under federal law as well as state law for abuses of their powers to kill; enforce the duty to intervene. - End cash bail, predatory fines, fees: stop criminalizing the poor to raise state and local revenues.
+- Demilitarize the police: end the 1033 program that sends military equipment to local law enforcement, end all military training for law enforcement; ban the use of force as a punitive measure or means of retaliation. - Hold police, law enforcement and local governments accountable under federal law as well as state law for abuses of their powers to kill; enforce the duty to intervene. - End cash bail, predatory fines, fees: stop criminalizing the poor to raise state and local revenues. - Stop locking people up for non-violent crimes and misdemeanors; issue renewed sentencing guidelines that reduce jail time and the incarcerated population. - Redirect resources from policing and mass incarceration towards building up impacted communities. - Work with frontline communities, impacted people and families to establish a National Truth Commission on Mass Incarceration and Police Violence; lift up their pain and identify their solutions to these crises to shape and inform federal policy.